jamesshore/quixote/ROADMAP.md

 (Note: do not include children's visibility)

 * element.rendered -- handle case when element width/height is zero?
+	* move 'in DOM' detection code from ElementRendered to ElementRenderedEdge?
 	* remove special-case handling in element_visible_edge
 	* this would be a breaking change, would need to be documented as such
 * element.calculatePixelValue()? (move ElementVisibleEdge's calculatePixelValue())